What It Feels Like to Walk Into a Prison

 For those of us accustomed to structured, predictable environments, prison teaches a very particular lesson early: you are not in charge of the timeline.

-One teacher recalls realizing on her third visit that no amount of urgency was going to get her through the gate any faster.
-The staff at the front — ranging from deliberately unpleasant to aggressively indifferent — operated on their own rhythm.
+One teacher recalls realizing on her third visit that no amount of urgency would get her through the gate any faster.
+The staff at the front — ranging from pleasant to indifferent — operated on their own rhythm.
 The only option was to be present and at ease with that.

-That lesson turned out to be useful far beyond the entrance.
+That lesson proved useful far beyond the entrance.
 When a student doesn't show up for class, it's tempting to search your memory for what you might have done wrong.
 It took time to understand that court appearances, unit lockdowns, and countless other factors have nothing to do with you.
 Releasing that kind of ego investment opens up a lot of space.

 The Teacher Becomes the Student